RaspAP/raspap-webgui/README.md

 ![](https://i.imgur.com/4JkK2a5.png)

+**Note:** For a Raspberry Pi operating in managed mode, such as the Pi Zero W, this configuration must be enabled _before_ a reboot.

 ## Support us

 RaspAP is free software, but powered by your support.
 If you find RaspAP useful for your personal projects, please consider making a small donation.
 We believe strongly about creating high quality, intuitive software for the Raspberry Pi, as well as the importance of keeping it maintained.